aleen42/PersonalWiki/projectManagement/cost/cost.md

 ### 3. Definitions

 - Tangible(有形的) costs or benefits are those costs or benefits that an organization can easily measure in dollars.
+- Intangible costs or benefits are costs or benefits that are difficult to measure in monetary(貨幣的) terms.
 -

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>